Kitware/CMake/Help/prop_test/WILL_FAIL.rst

 ``WILL_FAIL`` is ``true`` fail with return code 0 and pass with non-zero return code.
 Tests that exceed the timeout specified by :prop_test:`TIMEOUT` still fail regardless of ``WILL_FAIL``.

-Caveat: system-level test failures including segmentation faults, signal abort, or heap errors may fail the test even if ``WILL_FAIL`` is true.
+System-level test failures including segmentation faults, signal abort, or heap errors may fail the test even if ``WILL_FAIL`` is true.

 Example of a test that would ordinarily pass, but fails because ``WILL_FAIL``